vrandall66/front-end-submissions-public/1906/mod-2/game-time/foster-mike-matt-amanda.md

 * [x] Proficient - Everyone in the group has an opporunity to speak during the presentation.
 The group has a visual of the application to demo (e.g. slides, recordings of interactions, live demo).
 The group talks about the app, speaking to the challenges, rewards, and collaborative aspects of the project.
 * [ ] Exceptional - Meets all expectations of `Proficient`.
 In addition, the presentation runs smoothly w/no hiccups - indicating that it was planned/rehearsed/polished.
 The presentation is so engaging that there is no time that the evaluators find themselves checking the time/clock.

-- they have slide s talking about their planning phase
+- they have slides talking about their planning phase
 - utilized GH issues
 - Presentation could have been a little more polished, but they had a good demo and sldie structure
 - Didn't get all the way through round three